carl2087/final-whistle/README.md

 ### Social network sign in

-The ability to use other social networks to log into the site this would bring the site in line with a lot of other websites and is a nice qulaity of life improvement.
+The ability to use other social networks to log into the site this would bring the site in line with a lot of other websites and is a nice quality of life improvement.

 ### Password reset

 To give users of the site the option to change their passwords and also reset their passwords as well if they forget what it is.
-When implementing this I would also add in confirmation emails to users of the site on succesfully creating their accounts.
+When implementing this I would also add in confirmation emails to users of the site on successfully creating their accounts.

 ### Team database/model